 There is no fee for admission to the national historical park, but local museums generally charge modest entrance fees.

-The National Park Service also offers Guided Introductory Tours seasonally.
-Led by a National Park Ranger, a volunteer, or a member of the Great Falls Youth Corps, it takes roughly one hour and covers one mile.
-See the website link in Contact Information below for a schedule, follow the "Plan a Visit" tab.
+The National Park Service offers Guided Introductory Tours seasonally -- it takes roughly one hour and covers one mile.
+See the Park's website link in Contact Information on this site for a schedule, follow the "Plan a Visit" tab.

 “Trails” largely consist of city sidewalks with uneven surfaces.
-A graphical representation map of the park (use link near top of this page) identifies such major features as the Great Falls, mills (both standing and in ruins), the S.U.M.
+A pictorial map of the park (use Web Map link on this site) identifies such major features as the Great Falls, mills (both standing and in ruins), the S.U.M.
 Hydroelectric Station, the upper, middle and lower raceways, street names (for navigation), smaller local parks, cultural centers, several public parking areas, and (important in an urban setting) public restrooms.

 To complement a visit with a more woodsy hiking experience, Rifle Camp Park and Garret Mountain Reservation, two interconnected Passaic County parks just a short drive from the mill district, have a combined trail network of 13 miles on roughly 800 acres of parkland.

 The park commemorates “The Cradle of American Industry."

 The Great Falls of the Passaic River, located in Paterson, N.J., is the site of an early, successful initiative to establish a “national manufactory” in post-revolutionary America.
 As part of the Mercantilist vision of Alexander Hamilton, the country’s first Secretary of the Treasury, Paterson become America’s earliest planned industrial city with the incorporation of the Society for...

 Park Acreage:35.00 acres

 Web Link:National Park Service, Paterson Great Falls National Historical Park